 UCC offers a wide range of services which are geared at providing support to you throughout your stay in university.
-They include (a full and updated list can be found here https://www.ucc.ie/en/studentexperience/supports/):
+They include:

-- Careers Service https://www.ucc.ie/en/careers/ - UCC Students Union http://collegeroad.ie/ - Student Budgetary Advisor This service will help UCC students manage their money by delivering workshops on budgeting and providing "one to one" budgetary advice and guidance - https://www.ucc.ie/en/studentbudget/ - ➤ Niteline is a confidential telephone listening service run by trained UCC students.
+- Careers Service

+- UCC Students Union

+- Student Budgetary Advisor This service will help UCC students manage their money by delivering workshops on budgeting and providing "one to one" budgetary advice and guidance -

+- Niteline is a confidential telephone listening service run by trained UCC students.
 Niteline volunteers provide a non-judgemental, non-directive listening ear to UCC students who need to talk.
-The telephone service operates every Tuesday, Wednesday and Thursday nights from 9pm-1am throughout the academic year Freephone 1800 323242 https://www.ucc.ie/en/pass/niteline/ - Examination Appeals Officer The current Examination Appeals Officer is Mr. Daniel Blackshields.
-Mr. Blackshields can be contacted by email at d.blackshields@ucc.ie or telephone on 087-1806664 - Student Advisor and Ombudsman The purpose of the post of Student Advisor and Ombudsman is to advise and assist students with the resolution of difficulties, complaints or grievances involving staff or services of the University in an informal manner.
-All enquiries to the Student Advisor and Ombudsman will remain confidential, except in cases of serious threat to life or property.
-The Student Advisor and Ombudsman is Professor Fred Powell.
-Professor Powell welcomes enquiries from students by email at f.powell@ucc.ie or phone on 021-4902593/4902228.
-He is located in the School of Applied Social Studies, Ashford (Room 2.01), Donovan's Road. - First Year Experience Co-ordinator All queries related to degree programmes and options, change of course, withdrawals and flexi-

-- options can be directed to Noirin Deady, First Year Experience Coordinator Email n.deady@ucc.ie - Support Officer for International Students The Support Officer assists international students with queries or issues they may encounter Ms. Suzanne Buckley, Tel: +353 21 4904725 Email: s.buckley@ucc.ie - uLink Peer Support uLink is a peer support service that assists first year students in their transition to UCC.
+The telephone service operates every Tuesday, Wednesday and Thursday nights from 9pm-Iam throughout the academic year Freephone 1800 323242 - Examination Appeals - Student Advisor and Ombudsman The purpose of the post of Student Advisor and Ombudsman is to advise and assist students with the resolution of difficulties, complaints or grievances involving staff or services of the University in an informal manner.
+All enquiries to the Student Advisor and Ombudsman will remain confidential, except in cases of serious threat to life or property. - First Year Experience Co-ordinator All queries related to degree programmes and options, change of course, withdrawals and flexi-options can be directed to Noirin Deady, First Year Experience Coordinator Email n.deady@ucc.ie - Support Officer for International Students The Support Officer assists international students with queries or issues they may encounter Ms. Suzanne Buckley, Tel: +353 21 4904725 Email: s.buckley@ucc.ie - uLink Peer Support uLink is a peer support service that assists first year students in their transition to UCC.
 At orientation every first year is assigned a volunteer peer supporter studying the same programme.
-Peer supporters are available to answer questions throughout the year https://www.ucc.ie/en/pass/ - ➤ UCC Skills Centre The Skills Centre enhances the student experience through the provision of customised workshops and sessions.
+Peer supporters are available to answer questions throughout the year. - UCC Skills Centre The Skills Centre enhances the student experience through the provision of customised workshops and sessions.
 These sessions will help develop and enhance your essential study skills.
 We offer a free and friendly place for all UCC students to come and improve their study skills skillscentre@ucc.ie / http://skillscentre.ucc.ie/ - Disability Support Services provide a range of Educational, Technological, Personal and Social Supports to students with disabilities and Specific Learning Difficulties.
-Tel: +353 (0)21 4902985 / email: dssinfo@ucc.ie /web: https://www.ucc.ie/en/dss/ - Student Wellbeing can offer support for physical and mental health, advice on money matters, academic support and queries about student living https://www.ucc.ie/en/students/wellbeing/
+Tel: +353 (0)21 4902985 / email: dssinfo@ucc.ie. - Student Wellbeing can offer support for physical and mental health, advice on money matters, academic support and queries about student living.